 Water-based markers are another popular tool in the adult coloring book toolkit.
 Markers are much easier on the hands and fingers, so markers are a more comfortable medium for people with carpal tunnel syndrome or arthritis.
 Dual-tip sizes are especially crucial for filling in color and are great for filling in larger spaces, too.
 One downside to markers is that they bleed, so don’t use them on a page if your heart is set on coloring both sides.

 White gel pens can help correct mistakes.
 They also add highlighted accents.
-Interestingly, you can add shadow and darker tones with charcoal.
+Interestingly, you can add shadows and darker tones with charcoal.

 Art supply store staff are an excellent resource for advice and suggestions.
 Make some time to ask your questions, try out samples, and then settle on the tools you think will bring the most joy without putting a dent in your budget.
 This is a hobby, so you can spend as much or as little as your budget comfortably allows.